alanjphillips/ChatCluster/README.md

 Scale up some nodes:

-> docker-compose scale cassandra-node=2 chatservice-node=5
+> docker-compose scale cassandra-node=2 chatservice-node=2

 4) Connect to bash shell on kafka-1 host, then run:

+> kafka-topics.sh --zookeeper zookeeper:2181 --create --topic conversation_user_instant --partitions 3 --replication-factor 3

-> kafka-topics.sh --zookeeper zookeeper:2181 --create --topic chat_messages --partitions 6 --replication-factor 3
+> kafka-topics.sh --zookeeper zookeeper:2181 --create --topic conversation_user_instant --partitions 3 --replication-factor 3

-This will create 6 Topic partitions that are spread amongst the 3 Kafka nodes.
+This will create 3 Topic partitions that are spread amongst the 3 Kafka nodes.
 Each partition leader will have 2 replicas